RikardFridsenSkogsberg/PocketWeatherStation/README.md

 # Pocket Weather Station
-NOT DONE - IMAGES AND CAD FILES WILL BE ADDED.
+OBS: NOT DONE - IMAGES AND CAD FILES WILL BE ADDED TO FINISHED THING. (+ APPROPRIATE BATTERY)

 This is a simple portable, pocket-size weather station.
 The idea of this isnt for it to be very advanced or have loads of sensors but rather to make a small version that still does the job.
 Future version might have more sensors and use the ESPs connectivity options more.
 Use either Arduino IDE or PlatformIO to set this up.